Showing 31 Results

 Source: Cobb, Caroline, et al."Waterpipe Tobacco Smoking: An Emerging Health Crisis in the United States."
 American Journal of Health Behavior.
 34(3).
 May-June 2010: 275–285.
 Web.

 In the U.S., 160,000 people die each year from smoking-related lung cancer.

 Source: U.S. Department of Health and Human Services.
 The Health Consequences of Smoking: 50 Years of Progress.
 A Report of the Surgeon General.
 Atlanta, GA: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2014.

-Radioactive Polonium-210 is found in cigarette smoke.
-Polonium-210 contributes to cancer.
+Chromium is in tobacco smoke.
+Chromium contributes to cancer.

 Source: "Smoking and Tobacco Control."
 U.S. Department of Health and Human Services, Public Health Service, National Institutes of Health, National Cancer Institute.
 Risks Associated with Smoking Cigarettes with Low Machine-Measured Yields of Tar and Nicotine.
 19 Nov.
 2001: 180.